-- 195. Hfx is the haircut to be applied in the case of a currency mismatch between exposures and liabilities, which is 8% assuming a minimum holding period of 10 business days, daily remargining and daily marking-to-market.
-It should be adjusted in accordance with the provisions set out in paragraph E3 of Annex IIIb-E of the completion instructions of Form MA(BS)3(IIIb) if a different minimum holding period is adopted, or the exposure is not remargined or revalued daily as assumed. - 196.
-Treatments for maturity mismatch in respect of on-balance sheet netting are set out in paragraphs 231 to 233. - 197.
+188. Hfx is the haircut to be applied in the case of a currency mismatch between exposures and liabilities, which is 8% assuming a minimum holding period of 10 business days, daily remargining and daily marking-to-market.
+It should be adjusted in accordance with section 92 of the Rules if a different minimum holding period is adopted, or the

+- exposure is not remargined or revalued daily as assumed. - 189.
+Treatments for maturity mismatch in respect of on-balance sheet netting are set out in paragraphs 223 to 225. - 190.
 In respect of sovereign exposures, the market makers of Exchange Fund Bills/Notes which have short positions in these instruments may report their net holdings, provided that the short positions are covered by the Sale and Repurchase Agreements with the HKMA.
 The following steps should be taken in determining the amount to be reported: - (i) the long and short positions of instruments with a residual maturity of under one year may be offset with each other; - (ii) the long and short positions of instruments with a residual maturity of one year and over may be offset with each other; - (iii) if the net positions of both items (i) and (ii) above are long, the positions should be reported; and - (iv) if the net position in item (i) is long and the net position in item (ii) is short, or the other way round, the positions can be netted with each other on a dollar for dollar basis.
 The resultant net long position, if any, should be reported.

-(c) EAD measurement for netting of OTC derivative transactions and credit derivative contracts under the current exposure method subject to a valid bilateral netting agreement.
-The netting agreement may cover only a single type or more than one type of contracts or transactions.
-The recognition of the credit risk mitigating effect of a valid cross-product netting agreement is only available in respect of an AI's transactions with a counterparty that are covered by an IMM(CCR) approval.

-198. An AI is allowed to net exposures arising from OTC derivative transactions and credit derivative contracts with the same counterparty, provided that such exposures are
+(c) EAD measurement for netting of derivative contracts using the SA-CCR approach

+- 191. An AI is allowed to net exposures arising from derivative contracts with the same counterparty, provided that such exposures are subject to a valid bilateral netting agreement.
+The netting agreement may cover only a single type or more than one type of contracts.
+The recognition of the credit risk mitigating effect of a valid cross-product netting agreement is only available in respect of an AI's transactions with a counterparty that are covered by an IMM(CCR) approval. - 192.
+An AI is required to calculate an aggregate default risk exposure for derivative contracts subject to a valid bilateral netting arrangement in accordance with Division 1A of Part 6A of the Rules, as the case requires.